WWE SmackDown! Shut Your Mouth: Gameplay

 Televised and pay-per-view events are televised from the SmackDown!
 Arena, the exterior of which is based on the design of Madison Square Garden.
 Although Jim Ross announces a different city at the start of each event, the exteriors remain the same.
 Notable areas are a New York City Subway stop named SmackDown!
 Station, Times Square, and The World.
-The game features several arenas based on the various pay-per-views held by WWE in 2001 and 2002.
-There are also arenas based on each WWE television show.
-In certain arenas, players could make their wrestlers scale the TitanTron and jump off of it.
+The game features several arenas based on the various pay-per-views held by WWE in 2001 and 2002, in addition to the game’s original Armageddon arena (As an Armageddon event was not held in 2001).
+There are also arenas based on the Raw, SmackDown!, and Heat weekly shows. certain arenas, players could make their wrestlers scale the TitanTron and jump off of it.
 For example, a player could have Rob Van Dam climb to the top of the fist in the SmackDown! arena, and perform a Five Star Frog Splash.
 In addition, The Undertaker's signature motorcycle could be ridden in some matches and backstage areas.
 Create-A-Superstar mode gives the player freedom to manipulate any part of the superstar's body.
 It also offers over 58 move sets from a combination of superstars in WWE not featured in the game or working in different promotions.

 This is the first WWE game to feature superstars on different brands, Raw and SmackDown!.
 In this game, all the superstars, including champions are eligible to be drafted on both brands, with the exception of the WWE Undisputed Champion, who is available on both brands, so long as he is the reigning champion.
-This also marks the first WWE video game appearances of Billy Kidman, Brock Lesnar, Chuck Palumbo, Diamond Dallas Page, Jazz, Maven, Randy Orton, Rico, and Torrie Wilson.
+This also marks the first WWE video game appearances of Billy Kidman, Brock Lesnar, Chuck Palumbo, Diamond Dallas Page, Jazz, Maven, Randy Orton, Rico, Stacy Keibler, Lance Storm, Kevin Nash and Torrie Wilson.